rk-RohiT-K/dbms_rest_api/README.md

-# CS 349 - Lab 5 - REST API + ReactJS
+# DBMS REST API Project
+A simple webapp for e-commerce with postgres backend.
+A part of a lab in CS 349 under Prof. Sudarshan.